megnergit/AWS_GitHub_Actions_Test_G1/README.md

 All right.

-Check if the resouces are created.
+Check if the resources are created.

 ![vpc-3](./images/vpc-3.png)